emazzotta/lighthouse-badges/README.md

 ### Run

-Hint: node versions below 12 are not supported.
+Hint: Only node >= 12 is supported.

 #### Option 1: npm
 ```bash